 PARENTING PLANS

-A parenting plan is a signed written agreement made and signed between parents that sets out the practical considerations around the children's lives, their developmental needs and how parents will agree and consult on major long- term decisions including:
+A parenting plan is a signed and dated written agreement made between parents that sets out the practical considerations around the children's lives, their developmental needs and how parents will agree and consult on major long- term decisions including:

 -